dbeniamin/1-100_PythonCode_Challenge/README.md

 **26.06.2024 -> day 48 - Scraping with Selenium** - Scraping data with Selenium interactions.
 - OOP structure to scrape data with by using Selenium locators logic.

+**27.06.2024 -> day 48_1 - The Cookie Clicker Project** - Cookie Cliker bot with Selenium.
+- Using Selenium to find items and interact with them based on the prices.
+- Compares the prices and clicks the min value upgrade available.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.